Ford Falcon (BA): Ford Falcon BA in V8 Supercars

 The Falcon BA was raced in the Australian V8 Supercar category from 2003.
 Marcos Ambrose won the V8 Supercar Championship Series in 2003 and 2004 driving a BA.
 Craig Lowndes and Jamie Whincup won the 2006 Supercheap Auto Bathurst 1000 driving a Falcon BA.

 Enforcer and Devil R

-After winning the V8 Supercar Championship Series in 2004 with racing drivers Marcos Ambrose and Russell Ingall Ford Australia released two limited run Ford Falcon BA XR8 dealer run-out vehicles denoted 'Enforcer', (only available in Envy Green) and 'Devil R' (named after the phrase; ”Devil...
-Aaargh!”) available in Shock-Wave blue only.
+After winning the V8 Supercar Championship Series in 2004 with racing drivers Marcos Ambrose and Russell Ingall Ford Australia released two limited run Ford Falcon BA XR8 dealer run-out vehicles denoted 'Enforcer', (only available in Envy Green) and 'Devil R' (named after Ambrose's nickname "The Devil Racer" (in reference to the Tasmanian Devil from his home state)) available in Shock-Wave blue only.
 These warmed-over XR8 base vehicles came with the same 'Boss 260’ 5.4 litre V8 engine as the base XR8 producing the same 260 kW (353 HP) output as the base XR8.
 Ford Australia has stated only 125 (56 manual 69 auto) of each model were produced.
 Both vehicle types were not sold with an individual build number as per the FPV range.